AdityaNanda/time_resolved_correlation/README.md

 # Demo

-The script `demo_main.m` is a demo of the two main functions on a ~20 second recording of a freely available human intracranial EEG dataset (Johnson, 2018)[http://dx.doi.org/10.6080/K0VX0DQD].
+The script `demo_main.m` is a demo of the two main functions on a ~20 second recording of a freely available human intracranial EEG dataset [Johnson, 2018](http://dx.doi.org/10.6080/K0VX0DQD).
 The two functions are:

 * `mean_var_corr.m`: sample timeseries constrained by time-resolved correlation, variance, and mean.
 * `mean_var.m`: sample timeseries constrained by time-resolved variance and mean.